-The band has an extensive library of big band classics, contemporary big band, pop, vocal and instrumental features, and dance arrangements.
-The band's concerts often pay musical tribute to such luminaries as Duke Ellington, Alan Baylock, Count Basie, Benny Goodman, Gordon Goodwin, and/or Glenn Miller.
-Several of these arrangements appear on the band's compact discs, "Swing Shift," "Swinging Yuletide," and "A Warm Breeze."
+The LJO has an extensive library of big band classics, contemporary big band, pop, vocal and instrumental features, and dance arrangements.
+Concerts often pay musical tribute to such luminaries as Duke Ellington, Alan Baylock, Count Basie, Benny Goodman, Gordon Goodwin, and/or Glenn Miller.
+Several of these arrangements appear on the band's compact discs, Swing Shift, Swinging Yuletide, and A Warm Breeze.

 In addition to its own concerts, the band has backed up internationally recognized jazz artists as well as some of the region's best talent: Janet Planet, Melissa Manchester, Randy Brecker, Frank Wess, Red Skelton, Red Holloway, Ed Shaughnessy, Bob Mintzer, Curtis Fuller, Kurt Elling, Reed Grimm, Sunny Wilkenson, Steve Torme and many more.

 To promote, preserve and forward the creation of jazz music through live performances available to all in our region.